harsh183/gentle_kotlin/_posts/2019-12-27-variables-basic-math.md

 'foo' is an immutable Int set to the value of 100; Ints are typically used for storing whole numbers.

-'dummy' is an immutable Double set to a mixed decimal value of 72.56; as you can infer, Doubles are typically used for fractional and decimal values in programs.
+'dummy' is an immutable Double set to a mixed decimal value of 72.56; as you can infer, Doubles are typically used for fractional and decimal values.

 'isCorrect' is a Boolean, a type that only has two possible values:  true or false.
 Booleans come in handy more often than one might think; for example, say your program grades students' exams and you want to know whether a student's answer to a question was correct.
 You might store the answer to that question in a Boolean!